1965 Kakanj mine disaster: Trials

-After appeals to the Supreme Court of Bosnia and Herzegovina, on 7 December 1966, sentences of Bucek and Železnik were reduced to four years each.
-Acquittal of Mihaldžić and Osmanagić was confirmed.
-Supreme Court order re-trial of other five defendants and partial re-trial of Železnik. Đokić's sentence was also confirmed by the Supreme Court.
+After appeals to the Supreme Court of Bosnia and Herzegovina, on 7 December 1966, the sentences of Bucek and Železnik were reduced to four years each.
+The acquittal of Mihaldžić and Osmanagić was confirmed.
+The Supreme Court order a re-trial of the other five defendants and partial re-trial of Železnik. Đokić's sentence was also confirmed by the Supreme Court.
 Re-trial started on 12 March 1967.
 On 31 March 1967, all defendants were acquitted. Ćuk, Salčić, Omerović, Špec and Cigan were thus released. Železnik was still obliged to serve his sentence of four years for the confirmed part of the verdict.

 Bucek was released from prison in September 1967.